-PSC are proud to announce the signing of Jamie Smith with Greenville Triumph in USL League One.
+PSC is proud to announce the signing of Jamie Smith with Greenville Triumph in USL League One.
 The NC State and Limestone College graduate will join up with the North Carolina side for the 2022 League One season.

-Jamie has family pedigree with professional soccer and with PSC Soccer as his Father Dean Smith (current Head Coach of Norwich City in the EPL) has worked with PSC for a number of years.
-It was this relationship which introduced Jamie to PSC services and has seen him sign in the USL for the 2022 season.
+Jamie has a family pedigree with professional soccer and with PSC Soccer as his Father Dean Smith (current Head Coach of Norwich City in the EPL) has worked with PSC for a number of years.
+It was this relationship that introduced Jamie to PSC services and has seen him sign in the USL for the 2022 season.

 We caught up with Jamie ahead of his first pro season in the US:

-Can you share with us briefly where you grew up (youth career) and then how you came to America and college experience?
+Can you share with us briefly where you grew up (youth career) and then how you came to America and your college experience?

 I was born in Birmingham, England and my youth career was spent at Walsall FC.
-I was at the club for 6 years, after joining when I was 12 and played for the youth team during a 2 year scholar period.
+I was at the club for 6 years, after joining when I was 12, and played for the youth team during a 2 year scholar period.
 I was then released at the age of 18.
-The next season, I went on numerous trials to clubs in England, and signed a non-contract deal with non league side Sutton United, where I managed 1 appearance in the league and a few bench appearances in their great FA Cup run.
-I was loaned out to Hendon Town and gained valuable experience of playing mens football in the lower leagues.
+The next season, I went on numerous trials to clubs in England and signed a non-contract deal with non-league side Sutton United, where I managed 1 appearance in the league and a few bench appearances in their great FA Cup run.
+I was loaned out to Hendon Town and gained valuable experience of playing men's football in the lower leagues.

-However, at the end of that season I had discussions with my family and decided to go to the USA to continue playing and gain an undergraduate degree for the next 4 years.
+However, at the end of that season, I had discussions with my family and decided to go to the USA to continue playing and gain an undergraduate degree for the next 4 years.
 An assistant coach at Limestone University reached out and I decided to leave home and go and play somewhere I didn’t know too much about as the decision was so late, but I prepared for it the best I could and used it as another opportunity to try again.

-Playing in the ACC allowed me to gain more valuable experiences and get more recognition for good performances, which were broadcasted.
+Playing in the ACC allowed me to gain more valuable experiences and get more recognition for good performances, which were broadcast.
 After 83 games and over 7,000 minutes played in a 4/5 year period, playing in universities in the USA was an experience I do not regret.
-Quite frankly, the best decision I have ever made was going to the USA and restarting my career, on and off the field, meeting so many great people and learning so much along the way.
+Quite frankly, the best decision I have ever made was going to the USA and restarting my career, on and off the field, meeting so many great people, and learning so much along the way.
 All of this has helped guide me to where I am today and to achieve that professional dream, where I have signed a pro deal with Greenville Triumph.

 What is it about playing in the USL that you are most looking forward to?